-RSM, a leader in providing services to Government Contractors and a top Microsoft Gold Partner, has partnered with a provider of space products and launch services to the global space industry to implement a new ERP system– Microsoft’s D365 Finance & Supply Chain Management (F&SCM).
+RSM, a Microsoft Cloud Solutions Partner and leader in providing services to Government Contractors, has partnered with a provider of space products and launch services to the global space industry to implement a new ERP system– Microsoft’s D365 Finance & Supply Chain Management (F&SCM).
 Beginning in December 2021, RSM led this global provider through a rapid implementation to quickly deploy the new ERP system and business processes, hosted in the Government Cloud Community (GCC).
 This implementation ensured compliance with CMMC, ITAR, DFARS, and other regulations and was a major success for both companies.
 This blog post outlines the key requirements and solutions that were addressed by RSM.

 Increasing U.S. government investments have led to a space race, causing many companies to go public to secure funding.
 After going public, these companies invest in scalable ERP solutions powered by Microsoft and RSM to ensure compliance with both SEC and USG regulations.
 To abide by the requirements and restrictions of this industry– including Special Purpose Acquisition Company (SPAC), Sarbanes-Oxley (SOX), US Government Contracting Compliance (UGCC), and International Traffic in Arms Regulations (ITAR)—This space aerospace company’s implementation team partnered with RSM to transition their financial application to D365 F&SCM.